Willyb15/Data-Science-Python/Week2/python_lecture.md

 4 5
 ```

 Neat, huh!?
 The trick here is that when we call `enumerate()` on our list, `enumerate()` gives us back two values at each iteration through the loop.
 The first value is the current index (which we chose to store as `idx` above), and the second value is the current element of the list (which we chose to store as `num`).
+Note how `idx` tracks one behind `num`... this is because `idx` starts at 0 and `num` starts at 1.

+### The Magic of Iterables

+Strings and lists are two kinds of iterables that we have looked at today.
+There are many other kinds of iterables that we'll work with in Python, and you can even define your own iterable if you'd like.
+The important thing that we want to note for now, though, is that the `for` loops that we have looked at today will work for any iterable.
+You can simply write `for my_var in iterable:`, and at each iteration through the loop you will be able to access another element from the iterable.